Juris Doctor Program

 Tulane Law’s capacity to teach the world’s two preeminent legal systems is one of our greatest strengths: The intermingling of legal systems in Tulane’s curriculum sparked the development of our Comparative and International Law Program, which prepares students to tackle complex legal issues at home and across the globe.

 To earn a certificate in International and Comparative Law, students must complete and pass two foundation courses in comparative law, public international law, or transnational litigation and an additional nine credits of international and comparative law courses.

 Tulane’s Sports Law Program enables students to understand and deal with the challenging legal and business problems regularly confronting people in the sports industry.

 Students must complete a prescribed curriculum of subjects critical to a comprehensive understanding of the field, including two sports law courses covering professional and amateur sports, Antitrust, Labor Law and Intellectual Property.
-Additional recommended course can include Income Tax, Business Enterprises and additional skills electives.
+Recommended courses include Income Tax, Business Enterprises and additional skills electives.